 “Laughing Cavalier” by Frans Hals

 Up close, this painting is captivating with its powerful technique.
-The vivid colours, differing textures and details of the costume are brilliantly captured in the fluid and expressive brushwork by Frans Hals.
+The vivid colors, differing textures, and details of the costume are brilliantly captured in the fluid and expressive brushwork by Frans Hals.

 - Title: Laughing Cavalier